KinezaEnaelle/TNW/README.md

 - Open index.html file in any modern browser
 ### Run tests
 - Tests passed can be found here (https://github.com/KinezaEnaelle/TNW/pull/1)
-### Deployment
-- Page deployed through the Github pages service and can be viewed through the Live Demo Link (see above)

 ## Authors